 The federal government invests heavily in the Old Line State.
-Maryland has over 50 federal agencies and science facilities such as the Food and Drug Administration (FDA), National Institute of Standards and Technology (NIST), the John Hopkins University and many more.
+Maryland has over 50 federal agencies and science facilities, including the Food and Drug Administration (FDA), National Institute of Standards and Technology (NIST), Johns Hopkins University, and many more.

-The Ft.
-George Meade military installation is currently the largest federal employer in Maryland with a total of 44,540 employees.
-Other large private employers include Lockheed Martin, Black and Decker, IBM, Northrop Grumman, General Motors and Verizon.
+The Fort George Meade military installation is currently the largest federal employer in Maryland, with a total of 44,540 employees.
+Other large private employers include Lockheed Martin, Black and Decker, IBM, Northrop Grumman, General Motors, and Verizon.

-Most small businesses are also concentrated in the professional, science and technology industries due to the proximity to government research agencies that offer a lot of grants and contract money for scientific research and studies.
+Most small businesses are also concentrated in the professional, science, and technology industries due to the proximity to government research agencies that offer grants and contract money for scientific research and studies.
 As such, there is very high competition between small and large businesses and the latter often win the prize.

 Maryland’s high per capita income offsets the expensive cost of living and high taxes.
-However, the labor market is quite robust meaning that there is enthusiasm among professionals and business owners for the days ahead.
+However, the labor market is quite robust, meaning strong enthusiasm among professionals and business owners for the days ahead.

 Here are some statistics about small businesses (SMBs) in Maryland:

-- There are 604,176 small businesses in Maryland.
-They account for 99.5% of all businesses in the state.
+- There are 604,176 small businesses in Maryland, accounting for 99.5% of all businesses in the state.

-- A recent study by WalletHub ranks Maryland at #40 out of 51 jurisdictions in terms of small businesses most affected due to Covid-19.
+- A recent study by WalletHub ranks Maryland at 40th out of 51 jurisdictions in terms of small businesses most affected by COVID-19.
 The state also ranked 48th among states with the highest average annual federal small-business funding per GDP.

-- Maryland ranks 2nd per capita and 3rd overall in the Small Business Innovation Research Program (SBIR) awards, which encourages small business owners to explore their technological potential and provides the incentive to commercialize products.
+- Maryland ranks second per capita and third overall in the Small Business Innovation Research Program (SBIR) awards, which encourages small business owners to explore their technological potential and provides the incentive to commercialize products.

 - The average median income for self-employed individuals running their own incorporated businesses is $60,000.
 Those with unincorporated businesses have an average median income of $29,000.